skillrepos/ccode/labs.md

 /skills
 ```

 Confirm the `api-checker` skill is shown.
+(If `/skills` isn't available in your build, `/context` also lists the skills loaded in the session, and `! ls .claude/skills/*` works the same way it did for the agents.)

 ![Skill is  present](./images/ccode236.png?raw=true "Skill is present")